We use cookies on this website, you can read about cookies and GDPR Privacy Policy here

 Director changes shouldn’t give you paperwork headaches.
 When you need to resign a limited company director or appoint a limited company director, Coddan CPM handles the bureaucratic maze so you don’t have to.
 Our expert team manages the entire process—from preparing the mandatory Companies House forms to filing all supplementary documentation with precision and care.

 We understand the compliance pitfalls that trip up even seasoned business owners when they resign a limited company director without proper guidance.
 Similarly, when you appoint a limited company director (whether UK-based or overseas), our specialists ensure every detail aligns with current regulations.
 Why struggle with confusing forms and risk costly mistakes when our seasoned professionals can handle everything with minimal fuss?
-Let Coddan CPM take the paperwork burden off your shoulders while you focus on what truly matters—running your business.
+Let Coddan CPM, as your authorised ACSP provider in the UK, take the paperwork burden off your shoulders while you focus on what truly matters—running your business.

 Discover Coddan's professional solutions for changing or replacing non-resident director services for Companies House at competitive prices.